 What is 5G?

-5G is the connectivity that will completely transform the way we live.
-The power of 5G on personal and business devices will give everyone a better and more reliable connection in extra busy places, delay-free downloads and buffer-free streaming.
+The power of 5G on personal and business devices will give everyone a stronger and more reliable connection in extra busy places, delay-free downloads and buffer-free streaming.
 Find out more about 5G.

 If you're not sure about any techy terms, check out our jargon buster.